The slings and arrows of outrageous fortune

 American Presidents tend to support Israel whilst seeking at the same time to placate Muslim states in the region, especially Saudi Arabia with its vast oil reserves.
 This comes down to a combination of factors, with the importance of 'the Jewish vote' being a major consideration, of course.
 However, the fact that Israel is the only truly functioning democracy in the region, with a Western outlook and generally socially liberal culture*, is obviously a vital US partner.
 Israel is a key US ally in the region and (so far) the only regional state with a functioning nuclear armaments capability, which it doesn't officially admit to but is widely believed to possess.

 Nevertheless, Israel can be a wayward ally, and never-more so than under its current Prime Minister, Benjamin Netanyahu.
 He is proving a thorn in the side of the US administration and his belligerence and intransigence risks triggering a widening regional conflict, as we see playing out right now.
 Netanyahu is playing a cynical game of emotional blackmail with the West, and especially the US, following Hamas' unexpected attack on Israel on 7 October last year, the impending anniversary of which is ratcheting up the tension now.
-But two wrongs do not make a right.
+The massacre was egregious by any standards but two wrongs do not make a right.

-But, as I predicted at the time, Netanyahu's sending the Israel Defence Force (IDF) into the Gaza Strip was a prelude to genocide.
-It was clear then that his strategy was not merely to destroy the Hamas leadership but the whole Gazan infrastructure and, with it, most of its Arab population.
-With Egypt refusing to open its border to allow them to escape destruction, the inevitable consequence was mass-extermination, through killing or disease.
-At the time I referred to this as "shooting fish in a barrel" and I have watched with horror as this has played itself out.
+But, as I predicted at the time, Netanyahu's sending the Israel Defence Forces (IDF) into the Gaza Strip was a clear prelude to genocide.
+It was obvious then that his strategy was not merely to destroy the Hamas leadership but the whole Gazan infrastructure and, with it, most of its Arab population.
+With Egypt refusing to open its border to allow them to escape destruction, the inevitable consequence was mass-extermination, through killing, starvation or disease.
+At the time I referred to this as "shooting fish in a barrel" and I have watched with horror as this has played itself out in real time.

 With some 40,000 Palestinians now dead, 95,000 injured, up to 65% of buildings and 91% of roads destroyed and 1.87 million homeless, with winter coming on, I defy anyone to say that this is anything other than deliberate policy - and a scorched earth one at that.
 It is clearly neither inadvertent nor accidental but Netanyahu seeks to blame the continuing resistance of Hamas and its refusal to release the remaining hostages, or the bodies of those who have since died, for his continuing assault on a trapped civilian population, contrary to international law.

-It is a matter of fact that Hamas in Gaza and Hezbollah in the West Bank and Lebanon are funded, armed and encouraged by the Iranian regime.
+It is a matter of fact that Hamas in Gaza and Hezbollah in the West Bank and Lebanon are funded, armed and encouraged by the Iranian Shia Islamic regime.
 Hamas' incursion into Israel on 7 October 2023, and Hezbollah's rocket attack into Israeli territory the following day, were deliberately provocative actions on the part of organisations pledged to the total destruction of the Jewish state of Israel.
-Against this backdrop Israel had to fight back - and fight hard - as a matter of survival.
+Against this backdrop Israel obviously had to fight back - and fight hard - as a matter of survival.
 Iran and its proxies pose an existential threat to Israel but, sadly, Netanyahu's provocative policies risk making the fight-back a protacted and possibly perpetual one.
+With every disproportionately aggressive Israeli response the Palestinian hatred grows, swelling the depleted ranks of Hamas and Hezbollah with another generation of fighters.
+But maybe it suits Netanyahu to prolong the bloodshed and widen the action if it keeps him in power and out of gaol?

 Until recently, Israel had confidently sheltered under its 'Iron Dome' missile protection system, augmented by the so-called 'David's Sling' and 'Arrow' capabilities designed to intercept medium- or long-range ballistic missiles.
 Incoming rockets from Gaza and Lebanon have mostly been intercepted and destroyed in the air.
 Now, though, long-range ballistic missile volleys from Iran, one thousand miles away, and from the Houthi rebels in Yemen, are hitting home, with one narrowly missing the Mossad secret services headquarters outside Tel Aviv.
 Netanyahu has threatened retaliation, risking a cycle of escalation until either his, or the Ayatollahs' regime in Tehran, collapses.